By Dennis N. Forney Photos: Kevin & Jay Fleming

 Only the word - ecotourism - is a new phenomenon to Lewes.
 The area's beaches and marshes and rivers and bays have attracted hunters and fishermen, beachcombers and swimmers, crabbers and hikers for well more than a century.
 This unique ecotone - the transitional zone between continent and ocean - represents the ultimate playground for those who love nature and immersing themselves in it.

-Recent additions to ecotourism opportunities in and around Lewes include organized canoe and kayaking tours through local outfitters and Cape Henlopen State Park, whale and dolphin watching cruises from the docks in the Lewes–Rehoboth Canal, sunset and dinner cruises aboard motor vessels and the tall ship Kalmar Nyckel, pontoon boat tours of Rehoboth and Indian River bays, and a wide variety of organized hikes - day and night - in the state park.
+Recent additions to ecotourism opportunities in and around Lewes include organized canoe and kayaking tours through local outfitters and Cape Henlopen State Park, whale and dolphin watching cruises from the docks in the Lewes–Rehoboth Canal, sunset and dinner cruises aboard motor vessels, pontoon boat tours of Rehoboth and Indian River bays, and a wide variety of organized hikes - day and night - in the state park.

 Prime Hook National Wildlife Refuge - a short drive north and west of Lewes - boasts one of the east coast's largest freshwater marsh systems, with winter opportunities for upland game and waterfowl hunters and year-round opportunities for birdwatchers and hikers.
 The refuge also offers premier kayaking and canoeing on miles of creeks that connect an extensive network of shallow marsh ponds.